Shanghaiing: Background

 Crimps flourished in port cities like London and Liverpool in England and in San Francisco, Portland, Astoria, Seattle, Savannah, and Port Townsend in the United States.
 On the West Coast of the United States, Portland eventually surpassed San Francisco for shanghaiing.
-On the East Coast of the United States, New York easily led the way, followed by Boston, Philadelphia, and Baltimore.
+On the East Coast of the United States, New York had the most incidents, followed by Boston, Philadelphia, and Baltimore.

 The role of crimps and the spread of the practice of shanghaiing resulted from a combination of laws, economic conditions, and the shortage of experienced sailors in England and on the American West Coast in the mid-19th century.

 First, once an American sailor signed on board a vessel for a voyage, it was illegal for him to leave the ship before the voyage's end.
 The penalty was imprisonment, the result of federal legislation enacted in 1790 (this factor was mitigated by the Maguire Act of 1895 and the White Act of 1898, and finally abolished by the Seamen's Act of 1915).

 Second, the practice was driven by a shortage of labor, particularly of skilled labor on ships on the West Coast.
 With crews abandoning ships en masse because of the California Gold Rush, a healthy body on board the ship was a boon.

 By 1886, San Francisco surpassed New Bedford, Massachusetts as the United States' leading whaling port.

 Finally, shanghaiing was made possible by the existence of boarding masters, whose job was to find crews for ships.
 Boarding masters were paid "by the body", and thus had a strong incentive to place as many seamen on ships as possible.
 This pay was called "blood money", and was just one of the revenue streams available.
 These factors set the stage for the crimp: a boarding master who uses trickery, intimidation, or violence to put a sailor on a ship.

 The most straightforward method for a crimp to shanghai a sailor was to render him unconscious, forge his signature on the ship's articles, and pick up his "blood money".
 This approach was widely used, but there were more profitable methods.

 In some situations, the boarding master could receive the first two, three, or four months of wages of a man he shipped out.
 Sailors were able to get an advance against their pay for an upcoming voyage to allow them to purchase clothes and equipment, but the advance wasn't paid directly to the sailor because he could simply abscond with the money.
 Instead, those to whom money was owed could claim it directly from the ship's captain.
 An enterprising crimp, already dealing with a seaman, could supplement his income by supplying goods and services to the seaman at an inflated price, and collecting the debt from the sailor's captain.